HGH HGH SUPPLEMENTS ANALYZED AND RANKED

 History and Timeline of Resveratrol Research

-Resveratrol, otherwise known as trans-resveratrol, is a biologically produced phytoalexin created by certain plant life whenever they're assaulted by pathogens like fungi or bacteria.
+Resveratrol, otherwise known as trans-Resveratrol, is a biologically produced Phytoalexin created by certain plant life whenever they're assaulted by pathogens like fungi or bacteria.
 Resveratrol has been successfully synthesized by scientists and is currently available as a nutritional supplement procured mainly from Japanese knotweed.
 It is also found in red grape skin and is one of the many ingredients of red wine.

-In certain experiments involving rats and mice as test subjects, more than a few beneficial resveratrol effects involving cardiovascular/blood sugar/inflammation/cancer management has been observed.
+In certain experiments involving rats and mice as test subjects, more than a few beneficial Resveratrol effects involving cardiovascular/blood sugar/inflammation/cancer management has been observed.
 Moreover, in the only positive human trial for the drug thus far, sizeable doses of resveratrol (about 3 to 5 grams worth) in a propriety product has shown to appreciably decrease blood sugar content in people.

 • Cancer Application: In 1997, a scientist named Jang and his team of researchers reported that using Resveratrol as a topical agent can prevent skin cancer progression in mice treated with a carcinogen.
 Also, there have been a multitude of reports concerning the anti-cancer ability of Resveratrol in other animal species.
 Clinical trials are presently being conducted in regards to resveratrol effects on melanoma and colon cancer in humans.